Mirvo19/Real-installs-viewer-py/README.md

 ## How to Use

+### Using the Executable
+1. Download the .exe file then,
+2. Double-click on `rawviewer.exe` to run the application.
+3. Enter the name of the app you want to check.

 ### Local Installation
 1. Make sure you have Python installed
-2. Install the required package: `pip install google-play-scraper pandas`
+2. Install the required package: `pip install google-play-scraper`
 3. Run the program: `python "raw viewer.py"`
 4. Enter the name of the app you want to check